 How Long Does Egg Salad Last Inside a Refrigerator?

 Cooling is the perfect way to preserve all food styles, including egg salads.
-In colder temperatures, you can have your egg salad for a long time.
+You can keep your egg salad for a longer time at colder temperatures.
 Your egg salad will last in the refrigerator for around 3 to 5 days as long as it is properly sealed and packed.

 Freezing Egg Salad: Good or Bad Way?